 Q10.
 What is a pod in Kubernetes?

-Following are the three main categories into which this Kubernetes Interview Questions blog is majorly divided:
+Following are the three main categories into which this Kubernetes Interview Questions and answers blog is majorly divided:

 Watch this video on Kubernetes Interview Questions and Answers: